Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

   pad_token: "<|finetune_right_pad_id|>"
   eos_token: "<|eot_id|>"
 ```

-> Configuration axolotl for this project is available in the project's GitHub repository: [chat-like-me](https://github.com/Bigghis/chat-like-me)
-{: .prompt-info }

 The configuration file is organized into several logical sections, each controlling different aspects of the fine tuning process.